pchatrath/vicon2mav_mocap/README.md

 # vicon2mav_mocap (v2m)

 ### What v2m does:
-It connects to the Vicon Datastream over a network, graps the relevant data, edits it according to the att\_pos\_mocap MavLink message and sends the message out to a TCP/IP sever.
+It connects to the Vicon Datastream over a network, grabs the relevant data, edits it according to the att\_pos\_mocap MavLink message and sends the message out to a TCP/IP sever.

 **TLDR**: Vicon Datastream in, att_pos_mocap MavLink message out.